kstenerud/concise-encoding/cbe-specification.md

     [length-1] [chunk-1] [length-2] [chunk-2] ...

 There is no limit to the number of chunks in an array, nor do the chunks have to be the same size.
+The most common case would be to represent the array as a single chunk, but there may be cases where you need multiple chunks, such as when the array length is not known from the start (i.e. it gets built progressively).

-### Chunk Header
+#### Chunk Header

 All array chunks are preceded by a header containing the chunk length and a continuation bit.
 The header is encoded as an [RVLQ](https://github.com/kstenerud/vlq/blob/master/vlq-specification.md).
 Chunk processing continues until the end of a chunk with a continuation bit of 0.